ryanpag3/discord-score-bot/README.md

 _**What happens to my Tally Bot data?**_ You will have the opportunity to migrate your Tally Bot data to this new bot.

+## Objectives

+Score Bot (working title) aims to fix a lot of the issues I have now with maintaining Tally Bot.

+1. Deployment is not straightforward.
+It's not easy for users to deploy their own instance of the bot.

+1. The bot tries to do too much.
+This is a lightweight feature-rich scoring bot.

+1. Tech debt impedes scaling possibilities while also requiring larger-than-necessary resources to do so.

+1. Syntax is poor and documentation is not easy to access.

 ## Development

 ### Setup Discord Developer Token